5 Things to Know Before Buying Cold Laminating Film Manufacturer

 Do I really need a laminator?

 Why don't these outside resources want your business?
-One reason is that trade laminators often focus on higher-volume jobs.
-And it is costly to set up a large laminator for any given job.
-Another reason trade laminators shy away from digital graphics is because they don't know how your materials will react to lamination.
-They may be wary of ruining such costly graphics.
+One reason is that trade laminators often focus on higher-volume jobs, and it is costly to set up a large laminator for any specific task.
+Another reason is the uncertainty about how digital graphics materials will react to lamination, with concerns over potentially damaging expensive graphics.

-If you do send work outside, make sure your provider knows how to handle your output.
-It's a bad sign if you have to define the terms "inkjet" and "electrostatic" for your vendor.
-Send along some rejects to be test-laminated for your approval first.
-Also, agree with your vendor in advance on who will pay if the image is ruined during finishing.
-Some trade laminators will take responsibility for your materials.
-Others will only do the work at your risk.
+If you choose to outsource, ensure your provider is adept at handling your outputs.
+It's a red flag if you need to explain terms like "inkjet" and "electrostatic" to your vendor.
+Send some rejected prints for test lamination to get your approval beforehand.
+Also, pre-agree on who bears the cost if the image is damaged during finishing.
+While some trade laminators will take responsibility, others will perform the task at your own risk.

-Some trade laminators are very good at finishing digital images, but be prepared to pay handsomely for their services.
-Digital graphics generally require much higher quality laminating films than traditionally printed graphics do.
-For example, digital graphics require low-temperature films with high clarity, more aggressive adhesives, and high polyester content for strong bonding with less risk of stretching and wrinkling.
-When you send out a job that is just one piece the cost per piece can seem exorbitant.
+While some trade laminators excel at finishing digital images, expect higher fees for their specialized services.
+Digital graphics typically require superior laminating films, such as low-temperature films with high clarity, aggressive adhesives, and high polyester content to ensure strong bonding while minimizing stretching and wrinkling.
+The cost per piece for jobs consisting of only a single piece can seem exorbitant.

-Fast turnaround is also critical.
-Many of your customers and prospects will be driven to buy digital images for the same reasons they buy fast food: "I want choices, I want it my way, and I want it right now!"
+Fast turnaround is also crucial.
+Many customers prefer digital images for the same reasons they opt for fast food: "I want choices, I want it my way, and I want it right now!"

 What kinds of images will I be laminating?

-Once you have an idea of what you want your imaging system and your laminator to do, you are already.
+Once you have an idea of the tasks for your imaging system and laminator, you are already on the right path.

 Should I use hot or cold laminates?